andrewacashner/hearingfaithms/chapters/chapter-2.md

 > instruments and the books which you have brought back, as well as the singing
 > and the modulation of harmony, testify to a remarkable artistic system.
 Nor
 > do I doubt that our normal expectations in listening to singing are an
-> impediment when it comes to appreciating the beauties of European harmony.
+> impediment when it comes to appreciating the beauties of European harmony
-[@Massarella:JapaneseTravellers, 156]
+> [@Massarella:JapaneseTravellers, 156].

 ### Obstacles to Faith and Mistrust of Hearing